FelSiq/bllsht-my-database/README.md

 # How to use
 Just run bllshtMyDatabase.py, giving a .sql as first argument containing all the CREATE TABLE commands.
 You may also give a optional parameter, choosing how many instances of each table must be created.
 ```
-pythonn bllshtMyDatabase.py <.sql with all CREATE TABLE> [Number of instances for each table]
+python bllshtMyDatabase.py <.sql with all CREATE TABLE> [Number of instances for each table]
 ```

 # Configuration and customization